 Why has the cryptocurrency transaction fee increased?

-The more popular cryptocurrencies, the higher their transaction fees.
+Every person would like to pay the lowest fee, but the more popular cryptocurrencies, the higher their transaction fees.
 This is due to an increase in the network load.
 For example, Bitcoin block size is limited to 1 MB that limits the number of transactions.
 One block is produced approximately every 10 minutes, this is a special network restriction that ensures the stability of the blockchain.
 The more transactions, the more fees increase.
 This is because miners primarily select transactions with the highest rewards.
 Therefore, users are forced to pay higher transaction processing fees.

 How to avoid paying extra blockchain transaction fees?

 Let’s see how to avoid paying extra fees in the Bitcoin network.
 To do so, you should remember some important moments:

 - The amount of blockchain transaction fee is not fixed.
 There may be different commission rates at different times of the day.
 The resources which check commissions don’t always keep an eye on this variability and show non-actual “recommended” fees sometimes.